Pierre Lévy: Life and work

 Lévy was born in Tunisia, to a Sephardic Jewish family, before moving to France.
 He is one of the major philosophers working on the implications of cyberspace and digital communications.
 Lévy has written a dozen of books that have been translated in more than 12 languages and are studied in many universities all over the world.
 His principal work, published in French in 1994 and translated into English, is entitled Collective Intelligence: Mankind's Emerging World in Cyberspace.

-As early as 1990 Lévy published a book about the merging of digital networks and hypertextual communication.
+As early as 1990, Lévy published a book about the merging of digital networks and hypertextual communication.
 Lévy's theory of knowledge spaces and the cosmopedia foreshadowed the emergence of Wikipedia and anticipates wikinomics, and the efficacy of shared distributed knowledge systems.

-From 1993 to 1998 Lévy was Professor at the University of Paris VIII, where he studied the concept of collective intelligence and knowledge-based societies.
+From 1993 to 1998, Lévy was Professor at the University of Paris VIII, where he studied the concept of collective intelligence and knowledge-based societies.
 He has contributed to many scholarly discourses about cyberculture.

-He was a member of the editorial board of the Revue virtuelle project of the Pompidou Centre in Paris from 1995 to 1997 and was the author of a report on cyberculture for the Council of Europe in 1996.
+Lévy was a member of the editorial board of the Revue virtuelle project of the Pompidou Centre in Paris from 1995 to 1997 and was the author of a report on cyberculture for the Council of Europe in 1996.

 In the chapter Interactivity from his book Cyberculture (2001), Lévy argues that analogue communication (telephone, mail) differs from digital communication (email, chat) in terms of temporal organization and material involvement of their communication systems.
 He claims that interactivity is a vague term that "has more to do with finding the solution to a problem, the need to develop new ways to observe, design, and evaluate methods of communication, than it does with identifying a simple, unique characteristic that can be assigned to a given system".
 Henry Jenkins, among others, cites him as an important influence on theories of online collective intelligence.

-In Becoming Virtual: Reality in the Digital Age Lévy explores the way we virtualise every aspect of our lives, from real time (media) interaction through language, to our actions through technology, and our social relations through institutions.
+In Becoming Virtual: Reality in the Digital Age, Lévy explores the way we virtualise every aspect of our lives, from real time (media) interaction through language, to our actions through technology, and our social relations through institutions.
 And in each case the mechanism is the same: we create some artifact, more or less material, which allows us to shift what's at stake away from the immediate here-and-now and towards a problematic where new possibilities open up.